 De Botton maintains that the romantic concept of love changes how we view sex.
 Sex becomes the consecrating moment of love.
 And this means that when adultery occurs, it takes on the proportions of a real catastrophe.
 In the 1850’s there was the rise of fictional lovers such as Madame Bovary.
 And like Bovary we think life has gone horribly wrong if we can’t find our soulmate and attain the romantic ideal.
 Subsequently our love lives have become more difficult.
 It doesn’t occur to us that the premises we operate on are unrealistic and largely unattainable.

 He also pointed out that we are shaped by our childhood experiences of love, especially by what went down in our family and how we first experienced love.
 We tend to seek out the same type of love we are familiar with.
 In effect what we are doing is choosing our pain.

 Given what de Botton said about sex being the consecrating moment of love, there might be mass confusion going down.
 I’m thinking that in the present era of quaintly named online dating sites, sex might only be only one or two swipes away but love appears to be somewhat thin on the ground.
 Is this anything new or not?
 With so few folk valuing privacy, things we might have kept quiet about in the past are now the bedrock of social media.

 Ashley Madison currently markets itself as the international leader in the affair dating space.
 Their introductory blurb purports that the online company is the place where discretion really counts.
-This concept got mislaid last year when the Ashley Madison website was hacked and it was revealed that there were abut 37 million members globally.
+This concept got mislaid in 2015 when the Ashley Madison website was hacked and it was revealed that there were abut 37 million members globally.
 Discretion took something of a bollocking.